Trains in Germany

 Omio works with many trusted partners that can help you travel the best way from Brussels to Amsterdam:

-Yes, there are direct routes from Brussels to Amsterdam with the following travel companies:
+Yes, there are direct services available from Brussels to Amsterdam with the following travel companies:

-Direct services to Amsterdam tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your trip.
+Direct services tend to save you time and add more convenience in getting you to Amsterdam as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets between Brussels and Amsterdam.

-When planning your trip from Brussels to Amsterdam, it’s good to keep in mind what tickets to buy and their prices in the next 7 days:
+When planning your trip from Brussels to Amsterdam, it’s good to keep in mind what tickets to purchase and their prices in the next 7 days:

 However, we recommend buying tickets from Brussels to Amsterdam online a few months in advance to get the best deals and save money on your upcoming journey.